MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-sma-2016.md

 ## System requirements for Service Management Automation 2016

-This topic describes the minimum hardware and software configurations that are required for a full installation of Service Management Automation in System Center 2016.
+The following sections describe the minimum hardware and software configurations that are required for a full installation of Service Management Automation in System Center 2016.

 ## Hardware requirements
 The following recommended configurations should be used.